How to Burn Belly Fat

 2.Eat More Protein

-A study published in the International Journal of Obesity compared a group of participants eating a high protein diet with a group eating a normal protein diet, both in a caloric deficit.
-The high-protein diet group lost more weight, were able to sustain the weight loss over the span of a year and decreased their blood pressure, blood lipids and inflammation more than the group on a normal-protein diet.
+A study published in the International Journal of Obesity compared a group of participants eating a high protein diet versus a group eating a normal protein diet, both in a caloric deficit.
+The high protein diet group lost more weight, were able to sustain the weight loss over the span of a year and decreased their blood pressure, blood lipids and inflammation more so than the group on a normal protein diet.
 Protein-rich foods include poultry, red meat, eggs, tempeh, whey protein powder and beans.